-- a) Follow steps A.1.a. through A.1.d. above setting up two 25 mm filter bells using two pre-combusted 25 mm GF/F filters (pore size = 0.7 μm).
+- a) Follow steps A.1.a. through A.1.d. above setting up two 25 mm filter bells using two pre-combusted 25 mm GF/F filters (pore size = $0.7 \mu m$).
 The PC/PN pads come from CBL. - b) Filter 10-200 ml through each filter.
-Filter enough sample to leave noticeable color on the filter pad. - c) Make sure filter is sucked dry and the same volume is filtered for both pads. - d) Record the volume filtered (total volume through one pad do not add the volumes for the 2 pads together) on the foil square.
+Filter enough sample to leave noticeable color on the filter pad. - c) Make sure filter is sucked dry and the same volume is filtered for both pads. - d) Record the volume filtered (total volume through one pad do not add the volumes for the 2 pads together) on the foil square and in the appropriate field on the CBL volume sheet.